-Now that the days are growing warmer and the sunlight is lasting longer, it’s time to think about getting outdoors.
-And what better way to enjoy the outdoors than hosting a socially distanced picnic, barbecue or get together.
-While we may still be in a pandemic mode, outdoor entertaining is one of the few options we have for seeing more of our friends and family.
+What better way to enjoy the outdoors than hosting a picnic, barbecue or get together.
+Outdoor entertaining is a great way to see friends and family while the weather is nice.
 And it turns out that using paper and cardboard to create the party is one of the easiest and greenest ways of coming together.

 Paper and cardboard are almost all you need to create and host an outdoor gathering.
 From putting on an impressive spread to providing entertainment, paper and cardboard have you covered.
 Even better, for those who are concerned about sustainability, paper and cardboard are a perfect fit.
 Almost all the paper products you need for an outdoor get together are recyclable.
 If you are unsure, we have a handy recycling guide to help you sort out your concerns.

-Here are some ways to put on a fun, socially distanced and sustainably conscious outdoor affair that is sure to please people of all ages.
+Here are some ways to put on a fun and sustainably conscious outdoor affair that is sure to please people of all ages.

 - Setting up a spaced buffet: Almost everything on the table can be derived from paper and cardboard.
 From paper tablecloths and placemats to paper cups and cardboard serving dishes.
 If you can imagine it, there is a sustainable product available.
 Not in the mood to grill or cook?
 Have a pizza party!
 Pizza boxes are recyclable after all.